openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 The tokens are then kept into escrow in the adapter and a proposal is created.

-If the amount sent is not a multiple of sharesPerChunk, the remainder is sent back to the proposer.
+If the amount sent is not a multiple of unitsPerChunk, the remainder is sent back to the proposer.

 This function uses **\_submitMembershipProposal** to create the proposal.